ultimatevol42/react-basics-sports-game/readme.md

-# React Basics Assessment
+# React Basics: Sports Game

-See canvas for details
+See My.Kenzie for instructions.